OneCrazyCoder/MMOGamepadOverlay/README.md

 ### Label Icons

-In addition to the backdrop of a menu item, a bitmap be used to entirely replace a text label.
+In addition to the backdrop of a menu item, a bitmap can be used to entirely replace a text label.
 This allows having a different image for each individual menu item.
-This image will be copied into the inner area of the menu item, meaning the resulting bitmap will be drawn at (ItemSize.x/y - (BorderSize x 2)) size.

 The [Icons] section is used to link each menu item's label text to what should be drawn in place of it.
 For example: